 A list of the 25 most prescribed drugs in 2011 was released in a report by the IMS Institute of Healthcare informatics.
 Levothyroxine was listed the SECOND MOST-PRESCRIBED DRUG in the U.S., with 104.7 million prescriptions in 2011.

 I’ve received countless messages from readers around the world suffering from symptoms of hypothyroidism including pain while on T4-only drugs like Synthroid.
-I’ve heard so many stories of doctors refusing to prescribe natural desiccated thyroid even though their patients are suffering debilitating symptoms on their current T4-only medication.
+I’ve heard so many stories of doctors refusing to try the other thyroid medication options including natural desiccated thyroid even though their patients are suffering debilitating symptoms on their current T4-only medication.

 Is it really any wonder then why so many thyroid sufferers are suffering from chronic pain?